 Sure, it’s pretty easy to decorate your home when you have millions of dollars and amazing real estate.
 But, what about people that have a real salary and real bills?
 Should we be deprived of some decent house decoration?
 Of course not!
 However, these things need to be done on a budget.

 When I was younger, I hated the word ‘budget’.
 It never signified anything good, and, to a young me, it was synonymous with ‘poor’.
+It didn’t include the funds for that new online casino I wanted to try out.
 Now, I am older, and I know better.
 When decorating my home I set aside a reasonable budget and this is how.